KyleGough/sudoku/README.md

 * Percentage of tests solved.
 * Percentage of tests exhausted - *Tests which were not solved.*
 * Percentage of tests that encountered errors - *Hopefully should be 0%.*
-* Mean number of clues in the test puzzles.
+* Mean number of clues in the provided puzzles.
-* Mean, minimum, maximum difficulty scores for the test puzzles.
+* Mean, minimum, and maximum difficulty scores for the test puzzles.
 * For each technique the following is output:
-  * *(i)* Whether or not the technique was encountered.
+  * *(i)* True or False: whether or not the technique was encountered.
   * *(ii)* Number of occurrences of the technique.
   * *(iii)* Percentage of puzzles the technique is used in.
   * *(iv)* Number of solved puzzles the technique was used at least once on.
-  *  *(v)* Total time in seconds of execution when using the technique.
-The top 3 longest duration techniques are coloured red, and the top 5 are coloured yellow, whilst the remaining techniques are coloured green.
+  *  *(v)* Total execution time in seconds processing the technique.
+The top 3 longest duration techniques are coloured red, the top 5 are coloured yellow, whilst the remaining techniques are coloured green.
-* Total time elapsed.
+* Total time elapsed in seconds.
 * Mean time elapsed per puzzle.